 We’re proud to be the only health and wellness award show in the world to donate a proportion of profits towards a Talent and Diversity Fund.

 Any charity from across the world can apply for it.
-All they have to do is demonstrate how they would use the money to help increase diversity and underprivileged talent break into health and wellness communication agencies.
+All they have to do is demonstrate how they would use the money to help increase diversity and under-represented talent break into health and wellness communication agencies.

 Winners of our prestigious awards are invited to review all submissions and decide who gets the money.